pur1fying/blue_archive_auto_script/gui/README.md

 request_jp.process()
 ```

 This means that `.ts` and description files will be generated.
 You can adjust the list of handlers as needed, but `model` must always be the first element.

+Also, in case no model exists for your language, you could create a new subclass of Request, override its translate method to use another Python library, and omit ModelHandler from the list of handlers.

 Open `Qt Linguist`, load the `.ts` file, and manually translate.
 This step will require some time.